Skip to main content

 aptos move run --profile delegation_pool_owner \

---function-id 0x1::delegation_pool::set_delegated_voter \
+--function-id 0x1::delegation_pool::update_commission_percentage \

---args address:<new_delegated_voter_address>
+--args u64:<new_commission_percentage>

 Check delegation pool information

 Until the delegation pool has received 1 million APT and the validator has been added to the set of active validators, there will be no rewards to track during each cycle.
-In order to obtain information about a delegation pool, use the Aptos View functon.
+In order to obtain information about a delegation pool, use the Aptos View function.

 • get_owned_pool_address(owner: address): address - Returns the address of the delegation pool belonging to the owner, or produces an error if there is no delegation pool associated with the owner.